-Request · Cloudflare Workers docs
+Request

 string

-- A request’s cache key is what determines if two requests are “the same” for caching purposes.
-If a request has the same cache key as some previous request, then we can serve the same cached response for both.
+- A request’s cache key is what determines if two requests are the same for caching purposes.
+If a request has the same cache key as some previous request, then Cloudflare can serve the same cached response for both.

 cacheTtl